 Chiropractic Treatment: Thoracic T4 Syndrome

 Your upper back hurts and your hands are swollen and feel heavy.
-As you read the symptoms of T4 syndrom, you realize that if you look at them long enough, you could swear they’re turning blue.
+As you read the symptoms of T4 syndrome, you realize that if you look at your hand long enough, you could swear they’re turning blue.

 What is T4 syndrome?